ricedh/drafts/03-ner.md

 Our own observations focused on geographic trends in the advertisements, however.
 A close reading of the runaway ads from our corpora suggested that Texas ads were more self-referential than those of Arkansas and Mississippi, which seemed to include a more diverse interaction with states outside of themselves.
 In addition, mentions of Mexico seemed to appear exclusively in Texas ads.
 However, without digital tools to sift through the information, and with over 2500 advertisements in the corpora, analysis and trends are challenging to prove through close reading.
 In order to test these hypotheses, then, we needed comprehensive lists of state mentions in each of the three runaway ad corpora (Arkansas, Mississippi, and Texas).
 These location lists required a method of large data collection and organization, since the number of advertisements prohibited the possibility of manual labeling.

 Extracting geographic place names from the runaway advertisements through Named Entity Recognition (NER) gave us the ability to process the large amounts of data.
 The script was able to collect a relatively comprehensive list of all location mentions in the corpora.
-The possibilites of NER extend beyond the geographic as well, through NER's ability to extract names of people and organizations.
+The possibilities of NER extend beyond the geographic as well, through NER's ability to extract names of people and organizations.
 Without computer coding, we would have been unable to collect a relatively complete data set of locations, given the enormous size of our sources and the manual labor necessary for the task.
 Through NER, however, we were able to achieve an approximation, a broad overview of the number trends in state references for Arkansas, Mississippi, and Texas.
 These number trends allowed us to make other digital products like Google Fusion Tables (explained in the Conclusion) in order to illustrate these trends visually.

 ## Methodology